Jim Wells (speedway rider): Career

-Before signing for Oxford, Teesside Tigers had attempted to sign him but he would join Oxford, where he had his last season before retiring.
+Before signing for Oxford, Teesside Tigers had attempted to sign Wells, but he would join Oxford, where he had his last season before retiring.

 After Speedway

-Jim Wells raced Bangers (a lesser form of stockcar racing) for three years.
+Wells raced Bangers (a lesser form of stockcar racing) for three years.
 Before returning to New Zealand, he worked on the North Sea gas pipeline in Scotland.
 Back home, he worked in a car dealership.

 Married to Patricia, they have two children and three grandchildren.